 - ½ block of a 16 oz. package of refrigerated organic silken tofu, or 8 oz. of MORI-NU non-GMO soft silken tofu, *excess water drained [OR for a slightly thicker version use 8 oz. of MORI-NU brand non-GMO firm silken tofu and for a super thick version that's best for pasta/potato salads use 8 oz. of MORI-NU brand non-GMO extra firm silken tofu]

-- 2 tbsp unsweetened, plant-based milk (Ensure you are using an oil-free milk; use a nut-free milk to keep this recipe nut-free)
+- 2 tablespoon unsweetened, plant-based milk (Ensure you are using an oil-free milk; use a nut-free milk to keep this recipe nut-free)

-- 2 tbsp aquafaba (liquid from canned chickpeas)
+- 2 tablespoon aquafaba (liquid from canned chickpeas)

-- 1 tsp fine sea salt or kosher salt, divided
+- 1 teaspoon fine sea salt or kosher salt, divided

-- ¼ tsp ground mustard (aka dry mustard, mustard powder)
+- ¼ teaspoon ground mustard (aka dry mustard, mustard powder)

 - ½ tsp dried chives